locka99/opcua/docs/developer.md

 1. Enable "Use rustfmt instead of built-in formatter"
 2. Enable "Run rustfmt on save"

 If you are using RustRover then you get Rust out of the box but you need to ensure you use Rustfmt as your formatter.
-Using RustRover also prevents you from using some of the 3rd party samples and might also impact on some debugging scenarios, e.g. into OpenSSL code.
+Using RustRover also prevents you from using some of the 3rd party examples and might also impact on some debugging scenarios, e.g. into OpenSSL code.

 ## Visual Studio Code